-This program involved eight leading PFOA companies, including the maker of Teflon, and it aimed to reduce the health and environmental risks associated with PFOA exposure by eliminating PFOA use and emissions by the year 2015.
+This program involved eight leading PFOA companies, including the maker of Teflon.
+It aimed to reduce the health and environmental risks associated with PFOA exposure by eliminating PFOA use and emissions by 2015.

 Generally speaking, Teflon is a safe and stable compound.

-However, at temperatures above 570°F (300°C), Teflon coatings on nonstick cookware start to break down, releasing toxic chemicals into the air (
+However, at temperatures above 500°F (260°C), Teflon coatings on nonstick cookware start to break down, releasing toxic chemicals into the air (

 Inhaling these fumes may lead to polymer fume fever, also known as the Teflon flu.

-However, in all of the reported cases, individuals were exposed to fumes from overcooked Teflon cookware at extreme temperatures of at least 730°F (390°C), and were exposed for extended periods of at least four hours (
+However, in all of the reported cases, individuals were exposed to fumes from overcooked Teflon cookware at extreme temperatures of at least 730°F (390°C) for extended periods of at least 4 hours (

 You can minimize your risk when cooking by following these tips:

-Summary: There are a number of ways to reduce your risk when cooking with nonstick cookware, including cooking on low-to-medium heat, using ventilation and taking care of your cookware.
+There are a number of ways to reduce your risk when cooking with nonstick cookware, including cooking on low-to-medium heat, using ventilation, and taking care of your cookware.